Drop off your CV

 Tasha Plumb, Marketing Executive at CSG Talent says: “No matter how well your careers pages and social channels communicate your EVP, word of mouth and employee recommendations will always remain the most important source of information to prospective employees.
 That’s why employers need to involve their employees in the development of their employer brand and ensure it’s a true reflection of what their teams are thinking and saying.
 For me, a key indicator of a successful employer brand is for staff to be sharing unprompted UGC (user-generated content).
 This could be an employee sharing how a benefit has impacted their life or sharing experiences of their work life.
 Alternatively, referring friends or family members into the business.
 Both actions show that they truly believe they are working at a great place and want to share this experience with others.”

 Having an attractive employer brand and communicating this in the right way is an essential part of an effective hiring strategy and not only will it save time and money, but it will support revenue growth for the business too.
-Investing time and resources to communicate your brand in a positive and engaging way will increase improve talent attraction and retention.
+Investing time and resources to communicate your brand in a positive and engaging way will increase engagement, and improve talent attraction and retention.

 Collaborating with a specialist recruitment and executive search organisation like CSG talent will allow businesses to assess the strength of their brand in comparison to competitors, hear market insights and candidate experiences.
 A recruiter acts as an extension to the business and represents and sells the brand to candidates, where this would not be possible throughout an in-house application process.
 In a candidate-driven market, establishing brand strength, and communicating this in the right way should continue to remain a big focus for organisations as part of their hiring strategy.
 This is an ongoing process and requires consistent efforts to evaluate and enhance the employer brand and employee experience to support business growth.